vastoboy/Caesar-Light/README.md

 # Caesar

 Simple Python Reverse Shell For Educational Purposes\

-Run in Ubuntu\
+The program can be used to gain an indepth profile of a target by extracting sensitive data and analysing that data Run in Ubuntu\
-Install Elasticsearch and set up an index before running\
+Install Elasticsearch and set up an index before running server program

-Data Used in this example is generated and it is not a real person's data
+Data Used in this example is generated and it is not a real person's data nor does it represent a real individual's brosing activitiy